KUAS-Korea/KUAS-2021-igem/Project/ProposedImplementation.md

 Figure 2. ***A. zeteki*** Reference: The Panamanian golden frog (Atelopus zeteki) is a critically endangered toad which is endemic to Panama, Author: Brian Gratwicke, Date: 2008-08-02, https://en.wikipedia.org/wiki/Panamanian_golden_frog#/media/File:Atelopus_zeteki1.jpg

-What's interesting here is that the anti-fungal effect of J. lividum was different when J. lividum was treated for each frog species.
+What's interesting here is that the anti-fungal effect of J. lividum was different for each frog species.
 R. muscosa obtained the resistance of Bd through J. lividum treatment, but A. zeteki did not obtain the resistance of Bd.

 ![R.muscoosa result](https://user-images.githubusercontent.com/87221166/136716702-44924cce-0872-4926-b117-8a978cb96ae7.png)